 Q: Do you offer financial assistance or lowered costs?

 A: Certificate programs including the Psychology Post-Baccalaureate Program are not eligible for state or federal student loans.
 We do not have the ability to offer sliding scale fees or exceptional need discounts for our students.
 Information on financial aid for this program can be found at the UC Berkeley Extensions financial aid site link.
 Please note that UC Extension can now certify loans that pay tuition, program and registration fees, supplies (e.g. books), and living expenses.

 Q: What are the semester program fees and when are they due?

-A: The program fee is $15,000 during the fall and spring semesters.
+A: The program fee is $45,000 or $50,000 total depending on whether the program is completed in three or four semesters.
 Program fees are due by the first day of instruction of each term.
 The program fee does not include the following nonrefundable fees: a $125 registration fee and a $250 nonrefundable Cal 1 Card fee.
 The Cal 1 Card provides library privileges, Class Pass (AC Transit bus sticker), access to Recreational Sports, and the ability to purchase dining points through Cal Dining.

 Q: If I pay for a semester and then decide to withdraw early after, what is the refund policy?